ungtb10d/kali-vm/README.md

 There is also a `rootfs` type: this is not an image.
 It's simply a Kali Linux root filesystem tree, without the kernel and the bootloader, and packed in a `.tar.gz` archive.
-The main use-case is to reuse it as input to build an OS image, and it's not meant to be used outside of the build system.
+The main use-case is to reuse it as input to build an OS image, and it's not meant to be used outside of this build system.

 ### Additional configuration